alejandro-garf/Theta-Tau-New-Member-Project/README.md

 # New Member Project: Handheld Ganing Console & Website

-## Project Overview
+## Project Overview **TRACK A**

 Welcome to the Handheld Gaming Console project!
-In this project you will need to design and build a portable gaming console using a Raspberry Pi 4, capable of running retro games and most importantly staying within the Pokemon theme.
-Additionlly you will build and deploy a website to document the process
+In this project you will need to design and build a portable gaming console using a Raspberry Pi, capable of running retro games and most importantly staying within the Pokemon theme.
+Additionlly you will build and deploy a website to document the process.

 ## Objective